 Rose Hips - Rosa Canina

 Rose hips from Rosa canina or dog rose are the preferred hips for use in teas and tinctures.
-The plant is a climbing vine that may grow as a shrub if pruned carefully.
-Rosa canina hips have a good amount of nutrients, are large enough to make picking them worthwhile, and de-seeding them to be possible, if tedious.
+The plant is a climbing vine that may grow as a shrub if pruned correctly.
+Rosa canina hips have an excellent amount of nutrients, are large enough to make picking them worthwhile, and de-seeding them to be possible, if tedious.

 Rose hips contain galactolipids that may reduce arthritis pain.
 Rose hip powder has also been shown to reduce symptoms associated with rheumatoid inflammation.
 Rose hips contain tiliroside, an antioxidant that may have fat-burning properties and help to maintain a healthy weight.